 In the technology department, we support everything from technology hardware and infrastructure to the instructional integration of technology in the classroom.
 Technology plays a vital role in how our society operates today.
 That is why we provide the technology resources and support that leads to educational success for students.
 Here's what we know about student learning and access to technology (source: ProjectRED):

 - Properly implemented educational technology can substantially improve student achievement.

 - Properly implemented educational technology can be revenue positive at all levels—national, state, and local.

 - Continuous access to a computing device for every student leads to increased academic achievement and financial benefits, especially when the technology is properly implemented.

-If you need your Chromebook repaired, please contact your school office to arrange for the repair and to check-out a temporary Chromebook to use while yours is being fixed.
+If a student is bringing home their device in grades 6-12 (or because of online programming, or due to illness/quarantine) and a hardware failure or break occurs, please contact your school office to arrange for the repair and to check-out a temporary Chromebook to use while yours is being fixed.

 Once the repair is complete, you will be contacted by your school office staff to pick up your Chromebook.
 You may be asked to pay a small fine subject to the guidelines outlined on the Acceptable Use Policy and Chromebook User Agreement (posted below in Resources & Information).

 We use a variety of mobile apps in the District.
 Here are the top apps that families should consider downloading.